doctorcolossus/insightface/README.md

 ## License

 The code of InsightFace is released under the MIT License.
-There is no limitation for both academic and commercial usage.
+There are no limitations for either academic and commercial usage.

-The training data containing the annotation (and the models trained with these data) are available for non-commercial research purposes only.
+The training data containing annotations (and the models trained with these data) are available for non-commercial research purposes only.

-Both manual-downloading models from our github repo and auto-downloading models with our [python-library](python-package) follow the above license policy(which is for non-commercial research purposes only).
+Both models downloaded manually from our github repo and models auto-downloaded with our [python-library](python-package) follow the above license policy (which is for non-commercial research purposes only).

 ## Introduction

-[InsightFace](https://insightface.ai) is an open source 2D&3D deep face analysis toolbox, mainly based on PyTorch and MXNet.
+[InsightFace](https://insightface.ai) is an open-source 2D & 3D deep face analysis toolbox, mainly based on PyTorch and MXNet.

 Please check our [website](https://insightface.ai) for detail.

 The master branch works with **PyTorch 1.6+** and/or **MXNet=1.6-1.8**, with **Python 3.x**.

-InsightFace efficiently implements a rich variety of state of the art algorithms of face recognition, face detection and face alignment, which optimized for both training and deployment.
+InsightFace efficiently implements a rich variety of state-of-the-art facial recognition, face detection and face alignment algorithms optimized for both training and deployment.

 ## Quick Start